"He sold out Man City in FA Cup": Fans roast forward after goal vs Bournemouth

 “He Sold Out Man City in FA Cup”: Fans Slam Omar Marmoush After Goal vs Bournemouth

-- Goals from Omar Marmoush, Bernardo Silva, and Nico Gonzalez lifted City to third place with 68 points in the standings.
+- Goals from Omar Marmoush, Bernardo Silva, and Nico Gonzalez lifted City to third place in the EPL standings with 68 points

-- Fans have criticised the Egyptian forward for missing a crucial penalty in the FA Cup final against Crystal Palace, only to deliver a standout performance days later against the Cherries
+- Fans have criticised Marmoush for missing a crucial penalty in the FA Cup final, only to score a goal against the Cherries

-Manchester City have reignited their hopes of qualifying for the UEFA Champions League next season.

-The Citizens secured a 3-1 win over Bournemouth in Matchweek 37 of the 2024/25 English Premier League on Tuesday night, May 20.
+Manchester City's hopes of qualifying for the UEFA Champions League are alive again after a 3-1 win against Bournemouth in the Premier League on May 20.

-City scored twice in the first half, added a third after the break, and conceded a late consolation goal in stoppage time.
+With only one round to go, the Citizens scored twice in the first half and again after the break, with the Cherries scoring a consolation goal in stoppage time.

+However, one of the biggest talking points from the match was the performance of Omar Marmoush, who has been heavily criticised by some City fans.

-Manchester City took control from the first whistle in their clash against Bournemouth at the Etihad Stadium.
+Manchester City took control from the whistle in their clash against Bournemouth at the Etihad Stadium, per the club's website.

 Egyptian forward Omar Marmoush opened the scoring with a sensational 30-yard strike that swerved and crashed in off the post.

-Substitute Nico Gonzalez marked his debut with a goal in the 89th minute, finishing off a fine solo run.
+Substitute Nico Gonzalez marked his debut for the Cherries with a goal in the 89th minute, finishing off a fine solo run.

 Dan Jebbison netted a late consolation for the visitors, a result that officially ended Bournemouth’s hopes of European qualification.

-Manchester City fans criticised the Egyptian forward Omar Marmoush, claiming he should have scored in the FA Cup final against Crystal Palace instead of his impressive performance against Bournemouth.
+In the aftermath of the game, some Manchester City fans criticised Omar Marmoush, accusing him of selling out his club.

+They questioned why he did not score in the FA Cup final against Crystal Palace, instead of waiting until the Bournemouth game to shine.

-Legit.ng compiled some of the comments that trailed the EPL match between Manchester City and Bournemouth:
+Legit.ng has compiled some of the comments that trailed the EPL match between Manchester City and Bournemouth:

 Eric Mphande said: